Objement/dialfire-api-php/README.md

 # DialFire API Client Library for PHP
-An small library to simply access the DialFire API using PHP.
+A small library to simply access the DialFire API using PHP.

 ## About DialFire and their API
 DialFire is the product of a German company which provides a call center software as a web application.
 I am not linked